Jon-Westbrook/Hyrbid-Cloud-Web-Components/CONTRIBUTING.md

 # Download all the project dependencies.
 yarn install

-# Or add the text using your editor.
+# Add the following text using your editor.
 echo 'PUBLIC_ASSETS_URL=/static' > .env.local

 # Compiles Storybook in the current code base and shows the stories.